War-Brokers-Mods/WBM/README.md

 ### 2. Install WBM

 1. [Download](https://github.com/War-Brokers-Mods/WBM/releases/latest) the latest version of WBM. (`WBM.zip` file)
-2. Unzip it in the `<Game folder>/BepInEx/plugins` folder.
+2. Unzip it in the `<game folder>/BepInEx/plugins` folder.
 Create one if it doesn't exist.

    The folder structure should look like this after unzipping the file: